-2 individual sectors on not necessarily ado to major sectors out to rounding.
+2 Individual sectors do not necessarily add to major sectors due to rounding.

 3 Includes wage and salary data from the Current Employment Statistics survey, except private households, which is from the Current Populations Survey.
 Logging workers are excluded.

 4 Includes agriculture, forestry, fishing, and hunting data from the Current Population Survey, except logging, which is from Current Employment Statistics survey.
-Government wage and salary workers are excluded.
+Soverment wage and salary workers are excluded.

-It is important to note that the number of employees within the construction industry can be significantly impacted by economic conditions.
-Figure 3 shows the construction sector employment against time.
-As you can see from the graph, the economic recession in 2007 and 2008 had a very significant impact on employment, going from approximately 7,600 employees in 2006 to 5,500 in 2009.
-This significant employment fluctuation can be a significant challenge.
+employment fluctuation can be a significant challenge.
 Once people leave the industry, it can be challenging to hire new workers.
 In fact, the most frequently cited challenge of general contractors right now is the lack of a skilled workforce.
 It is interesting to note that the recent COVID-19 pandemic has been the latest impact on employment in our industry.
 The initial onset of the pandemic in early 2020 caused a very abrupt, significant negative impact on employment, but that impact was very short-lived.
 Figure 1-4 shows the employment trend that includes more recent data, although the time periods are not displayed well in the image.
 It is interesting to note that the current employment (as of December 2021) is almost the same as the employment prior to the COVID-19 pandemic.